Cannonball Jellyfish in the Commercial Market

 These jellyfish look like a mushroom floating in the water.
-When disturbed the jellyfish secretes a mucus from its nematocyst (an organ consisting of a minute capsule containing an ejectable thread that causes a sting) which contains a toxin.
+When disturbed, the jellyfish secretes mucus from its nematocyst (an organ consisting of a minute capsule containing an ejectable thread that causes a sting) which contains a toxin.
 The toxin damages small fish in the area and drives away most predators, except for certain species of crabs.
 Although not often, the toxins can cause cardiac problems in animals and humans, causing an irregular heart rhythm.
 The toxin is also harmful to the eyes when the nematocyst contacts the eyes.

 It can be very painful and is followed by redness and swelling.
 A cannonball jellyfish attacks only when instigated.

 Commercial harvesting of these jellyfish as a food source is popular, especially in the Asian region.
 It is the high nutritional and protein content of these jellyfish that make it such a good source of food, especially in the poorer areas where little protein availability in the diet is common.
 The jellyfish is eaten as a delicacy in Japan and has also played an important role in traditional Asian medicines for thousands of years.
 It is also believed that Jelly Balls have extra medicinal qualities and is helpful for conditions such as arthritis, bronchitis, and high blood pressure.